I am a big fan of the staycation.

 Eat Damn Well

 Eating happens to be one of my top three favourite things to do on any vacation, and a staycation is no different!
 You don’t have to eat every meal out on the town, but you should aim to enjoy a variety of food experiences.
 Eat out often (check Instagram hashtags or ask friends for recommendations beforehand).
 Hit up a gourmet deli and throw together a fancy antipasto platter to enjoy in the back yard.
-Order Uber Eats at home once or twice.
+Order Uber Eats at home once or twice (AKA staycation room service!).
 Picnic somewhere epic.
 And don’t forget a spectacular wine or champagne you wouldn’t usually indulge in!

 Take lots of photos